-All information disclosed in the tables at 4.1 to 4.6 and 5.1 to 5.3 in this remuneration report will be audited by Ernst & Young LLP.
-The other sections of the remuneration report will be reviewed by Ernst & Young LLP to ensure that they are consistent with the Financial Statements.
+All information disclosed in the tables at 4.1 to 4.6 and 5.1 to 5.3 in this remuneration report has been audited by Ernst & Young LLP.
+The other sections of the remuneration report have been reviewed by Ernst & Young LLP to ensure that they are consistent with the Financial Statements.